Select a Test

 • Drink 6-8 glasses of water daily

-Once your natural serotonin levels are low enough to cause syptoms it is very difficult to significantly raise serotonin levels enough by food alone.
-SSRI's or selective serotonin reuptake inhibitors and SNRIs, serotonin and norepinephrine reuptake inhibitors do not actually increase the amount of serotonin molecules in the brain.
+Once your natural serotonin levels are low enough to cause symptoms, it is very difficult to significantly raise serotonin levels enough by food alone.
+SSRI’s, or selective serotonin reuptake inhibitors, and SNRIs, serotonin and norepinephrine reuptake inhibitors, do not actually increase the amount of serotonin molecules in the brain.
 SSRI’s are thought to block the reabsorption (reuptake) of serotonin by certain nerve cells in the brain.
 This theoretically leaves more serotonin available in the brain.
-However if you have low serotonin to begin with these medications either will not work well, or work for a while then "poop out".
+However, if you have low serotonin to begin with, these medications either will not work well, or work for a while then “poop out”.

 Natural serotonin supplements are likely to be the most effective means to raise serotonin levels in the brain while being safe and without the side effects of anti depression medications.
-Derived from seeds of Griffonia simpicifolia, a native African plant, 5-HTP, or 5-hydroxy tryptophan, is a safe dietary supplement that introduces higher levels of tryptophan into the blood stream which then enter the central nervous system and facilitate the needed synthesis of serotonin.
+Derived from seeds of Griffonia simpicifolia, a native African plant, 5-HTP (5-hydroxy tryptophan) is a safe dietary supplement that introduces higher levels of tryptophan into the blood stream, which then enter the central nervous system and facilitate the needed synthesis of serotonin.

 • Get plenty of exercise (30 minutes at least three times a week)